juristr/fabiangosebrink.github.io/_posts/2016-04-19-angular2-asp-net-webapi-azure-cordova-cross-platform-my-private-hackathon-part-1.md

 > The GitHub repos are both full functional examples with these different approaches.
 Choose the one you want.
 Both do not rely on each other.

 So we are building two clients.
 At this point I could not go for 9 hours anymore, so I build up one client during these 9 hours of coding and build the other one afterwards.
-Because it&#8217;s fun 🙂
+Because it's fun 🙂

 I will describe the clients in other blog posts after this one&#8230;